 • Buying tickets

-• Giant auditorium represent with hand closer to farther apart
+• Giant auditorium represents with a hand closer to farther apart

 • Showing distance hand open gesturing to the back of the room to the right

 • Emcee is shown in the opposite direction